platformsh/platformsh-docs/docs/src/administration/users.md

 By default, such users have no [organization permissions](#organization-user-permissions).
 You can also have organization admins who aren't part of any projects.

-Users who are a part of an organization can see all projects in that organization at the organization's URL, which takes the form `https://console.platform.sh/{{< variable "ORGANIZATION_NAME" >}}`.
+Users who are a part of an organization with the **List projects** permission can see all projects in that organization at the organization's URL, which takes the form `https://console.platform.sh/{{< variable "ORGANIZATION_NAME" >}}`.
 They can only access projects they've been explicitly invited to.
 For more information on project access control, see how to [manage project users](#manage-project-users).